donofriov/incidents-service/README.md

 ## Task 5

-One of your colleagues wants to automate one of his daily tasks and wrote a simple JavaScript script that calls an external API at 9:00.
-They ask you if you can deploy this script "somewhere into our infrastructure" so they don't have to run in manually from their computer anymore.

-The script doesn't have any dependencies but includes an API access token which needs to be rotated once a year.

-Would you leverage one of our existing infrastructure providers (AWS, Kubernetes, Cloudflare) or something else that you're familiar with and that fits the purpose and is pragmatic?

 The quickest/easiest way I'd implement this would be in GitHub Actions.
 An alternative would be AWS Lambda/EventBridge Scheduler/Secrets Manager which could be more production ready but is more moving parts.